CamWeil/MATH4610/softwaremanual/16imatopsdet.md

-16h. **Routine Name:**           nmmatopskron
+16i. **Routine Name:**           nmmatopsdet

    **Author:** Cam Weil

    **Language:** C++

-   **Description/Purpose:** This routine will compute and return the Kronecker product of two square matrices (A ⊗ B).
+   **Description/Purpose:** This routine will compute and return the determinant of a square matrix that is no larger than 3 x 3 (det(A)).

-   **Input:** There are inputs needed for the size of the matrices and the elements of the matrices.
+   **Input:** There are inputs needed for the size of the matrix and the elements of the matrix.
 These inputs are both prompted for at the beginning of the routine.

-   **Output:** This routine simply calculates the Kronecker product of two matrices by multiplying each element of the first matrix by each element of the second matrix, which is then given as the output.
+   **Output:** This routine simply calculates the determinant of a matrix by its definition depending on the size of the matrix, which is then given as the output.
 For example:

         Enter matrix size (number of rows): 2
         Enter matrix size (number of columns): 2